duck57/BSV/readme.md

 ### Fraction: `R`

+The R stands for Rational.
 Fractions without a denominator will be assumed to be over 1.
-Clients should store both the numerator and denominator as integers if possible and otherwise store them both as floats.
+Implementations should store both the numerator and denominator as integers if possible.

-TODO: or should the integer/float conversion be separate for the numerator & denominator?

 ### Date: `D`